97danne97/jokinator/README.md

 This application will fetch jokes from the JokeAPI at https://sv443.net/jokeapi/v2/joke.

 ## Why do we use Vue.js?
-* With the amount of time we had for this project Vue was also picked for its stated relatively easy learning curve.
-Because one of the group member had used Vue before, that easy learning curve was confirmed.
+Since this was a smaller project, we wanted a framework that was easy to learn.
+We choose Vue for its easy learning curve and because one of the group members had used Vue before, so that easy learning curve was confirmed.
+We also choose Vue for its clear documentation.
+Vue also only weighs around 20KB, making it fast and flexible.

 ## How to setup a Jokinator project